mozilla-releng/mozilla-linux-pkg-manager/README.md

 --region us
 ```

-Clean up firefox-devedition and firefox-devedition l10n .deb packages that are older than 60 days:
+Clean up firefox-devedition and firefox-devedition l10n packages that are older than 60 days:
 ```bash
 mozilla-linux-pkg-manager \
 clean-up \